Kanban vs Agile!

 Agile methodology & types

-In the previous section, we discussed that kanban is a subset of agile, and agile itself came into existence in 2001, while there were other methodologies that worked on similar principles.
+In the previous section, we discussed that kanban is a subset of agile, and agile itself came into existence in 2001, while other methodologies worked on similar principles.

 So now let’s briefly discuss the other agile methodologies.